kennolot/CTF-pi/3.physical_access/ctfpi3_0/README.md

 When using Raspberry Pico, we need to download https://github.com/dbisu/pico-ducky and follow the instructions provided on this page.

-Run the following commands on Raspberry Pi when inside the directory that contains this manual `cp answers/flag.txt ~`
+Run the following commands on Raspberry Pi when inside the directory that contains this manual `cp answers/flag.txt ~`, we'll just copy the flag onto home directory for easier access, do not read it as you'll be using BadUSB to read it.

+Create your own `payload.dd` for pico & save it there, when plugged into the USB of Raspberry Pi gives you shell access remotely or in any way read the flag.txt in home directory.

 ### Steps to complete